fraser29/hurahura/README.md

 ## About

-This is a collection of classes for following OOP principals for organisation of research data for medical imaging research studies.
+This is a collection of classes for following OOP principles for organisation of research data for medical imaging research studies.

 It takes advantage of the dicom standard and the package [spydcmtk](https://github.com/fraser29/spydcmtk) for automating and generalising many typical steps with the intention of making the researcher's life easier.